 African Development Bank: Independent Review Mechanism

 The Independent Review Mechanism (IRM) offers both compliance review and mediation.
 Information on how to submit a complaint can be found here.
 The IRM’s Operating Rules and Procedures can be found here.
+A guide put together by SOMO and Accountability Counsel to help explain and assist with the process can be found here.

 Asian Development Bank: Accountability Mechanism